 The barebone of any micro-site is a DDC [Design/Development/Content] triangle structure.
 You have to nail all these key components in order to make a marvelous page.

 The biggest joy of building a micro-site is its flexibility.
 There are several ways to tell and represent your story.
 For that reason, it quickly became an alternative to typical journalistic forms in the digital sphere.
 Why?
-Because of the high level of interactivity and a chance to integrate various types of multimedia content like video, galleries and photos, infographics, animations, maps, GIF and scalable vectors.
+Because of the high level of interactivity and the chance to integrate various types of multimedia content like video, galleries and photos, infographics, animations, maps, GIFs and scalable vectors.

-Storytelling is yet another strong feature which can be utilized to maximize micro-sites efficiency and commercial purpose.
-When planning and creating the narrative part of the micro-site it’s desirable to include the brand story, values or promise.
+Storytelling is yet another strong feature that can be utilized to maximize micro-sites efficiency and commercial purpose.
+When planning and creating the narrative part of the micro-site it’s desirable to include the brand story, values, or promise.
 In short, all those things that differentiate you from the competition, and provoke emotions.
-From a psychological point of view, it’s important to create personalized and interesting content with the distinct and easily memorable message.
+From a psychological point of view, it’s important to create personalized and interesting content with a distinct and easily memorable message.
 At the same time, you want to ‘push’ the targeted audience towards that CTA button.

 EXAMPLE: NY Times news graphics

 One great example of storytelling potential and multiple content forms is the NY Times news graphics.
 A special feature of this kind of content is convergence, which has turned a standard journalistic long-read article into an interactive reading experience.
 This is most visible in the text sections which are thematically separated through the context and story behind each place but together constitute the whole travelogue story.
 ‘The Russia Left Behind’ contains scalable vector graphics, which represent an interactive journey map from Moscow to St. Petersburg, between the places between two big cities.